Green Jeeva Logo

 • Batch inconsistency

-For women’s‑health brands and contract manufacturers, predictable, COA‑driven, inositol‑powder supply chains are often more valuable than the lowest upfront price.
+For women’s-health brands, contract manufacturers, and nutraceutical companies, a predictable and reliable inositol powder bulk supplier is often more valuable than the lowest upfront price.

 Inositol in 2026: What Actually Matters